Shimano 105 Di2 vs. SRAM Rival AXS (12spd): Weights and Features Compared

 Green CheckmarkAll content on Cyclists Hub is written by humans, not robots.
 Learn More

-In this article, I compare the two most affordable electronic road bike groupsets of Western brands: Shimano 105 Di2 and SRAM Rival AXS.
+In this article, I’m comparing the two most affordable electronic road bike groupsets from Western brands: Shimano 105 Di2 and SRAM Rival AXS.
+Below, I break down their weights and features.
+As a Shimano Di2 user, I’ve also tried AXS, and I share my experience below.

 KEY TAKEAWAY

-Both groupsets are excellent options, but which is best depends on your specific requirements, preferences, and budget.
-The main difference is that Rival is wireless, so it’s easier to install when you are building your bike.
-105 Di2, on the other hand, is lighter, has a longer battery life, and is more reliable for front derailleur shifting.
-That’s why I suggest testing them out before making your decision.
+Both groupsets are excellent options, but the best choice depends on your specific requirements, preferences, and budget.
+The main difference is that Rival is wireless, making it easier to install when building your bike.
+105 Di2, on the other hand, is slightly lighter and offers more reliable front derailleur shifting, including under load.

 Let’s examine them in detail.